beedesk/django-trusts/README.md

 A `trust` is a relationship whereby content access is permitted by the creator [`settlor`] to specific user(s) [`trustee`(s)] or `group`(s).
 Content can be an instance of a ContentMixin subclass, or of an existing model via a junction table.
 Access to multiple content can be permitted by a single `trust` for maintainable permssion settings.
 Django's builtin model, `group`, is supported and can be used to define reusuable permissions for a `group` of `user`s.

 `django-trusts` also strives to be a **scalable** solution.
 Permissions checking is offloaded to the database by design, and the implementation minimizes database hits.
 Permissions are cached per `trust` for the lifecycle of `request user`.
 If a project's request lifecycle resolves most checked content to one or few `trusts`, which should be very typically the case, this design should be a winner in term of performance.
 Currently, permissions checking is done against an individual content.
-In the future, we would like to add permissions checking against a QuerySet of content.

 `django-trusts` supports Django's builtins User models `has_perms()` / `has_perms()` and does not provides any in-addition.